TEACHERS

 I bought the same albums many times trying to learn these grooves

-by (literally) wearing out the grooves on the record.
+by (literally) wearing out the grooves on the record, because you would

 Tabla was very much the same way for me.